sassoftware/sas-visualanalytics-geowebmap/README.md

 For an overview of this project from the perspective of a user, see the document "[Using ArcGIS WebMaps in SAS Visual Analytics](https://raw.githubusercontent.com/sassoftware/sas-visualanalytics-geowebmap/master/doc/UsingArcGISWebMapsInSASVA.pdf)."

+A pre-built deployment of the current version is available for use at https://cdn.developer.sas.com/geowebmap/1.5.2.
+Available versions include [1.5.2](https://cdn.developer.sas.com/geowebmap/1.5.2/) and [1.4.0](https://cdn.developer.sas.com/geowebmap/1.4.0/).

 ## Project

 This project presents a web page with an ArcGIS map designed to serve as a data-driven content for reports built with SAS Visual Analytics.
 It is a fork from [jsapi-resources](https://github.com/Esri/jsapi-resources), Esri's template for JS applications, using ArcGIS for JavaScript 4.x.